davdroman/swiftui-navigation-transitions/Documentation/Custom-Transitions.md

 ### `NavigationTransition`

-The main construct the library builds upon is called `NavigationTransition`.
+The main construct the library leverages is called `NavigationTransition`.
 You may have seen some instances of this type in the code samples (e.g. `.slide`).

+ `NavigationTransition` instances describe both `push` and `pop` transitions for both *origin* and *destination* views.

 Drawing from this previous example, if we dive into the implementation of `NavigationTransition.slide`, we'll find this: